This page has an average rating of %r out of 5 stars based on a total of %t ratings

 How it works: the standing order for investing

-It’s easy to open a funds saving plan for your children: all that is required is an account and a custody account that you can open for your children.
+It’s easy to open a funds saving plan for your children: all that is required is an account and a fund custody account that you can open for your children.
 Fund units are then purchased directly for the investment amount you determine and at your preferred intervals – a bit like a standing order.
 This can be done conveniently, simply and online via e-finance.